Bigodrigo/SaudeApp/README.md

 <img src="/src/assets/Saude-App.gif" width="270" height="555">
 </div>

-## Melhorias?
+## Suggested Enhancements:
-- [ ] Responder as mensagens sem abrir o aplicativo;
+- [ ] Introduce the ability to respond to messages without requiring the application to be open;
-- [ ] Adicionar o Storage do FB para enviar imagens e documentos;
+- [ ] Expand the functionality by incorporating FB Storage in order to enable the sending of images and documents;
-- [ ] Informar ao usuário que todos os campos precisam ser preenchidos na primeira alteração dos dados;
+- [ ] Ensure that the user is reminded to fill out all fields when changing data for the first time;
-- [ ] Fatorar o código, substituindo alguns arquivos ou screens por componentes:
+- [ ] Enhance the codebase through the replacement of certain files or screens with components in order to facilitate factorization:
     - fileUpload;
     - JanelaPerfil;
     - OpenCamera;